javascript-tutorial/cs.javascript.info/2-ui/5-loading/02-script-async-defer/article.md

 In modern websites, scripts are often "heavier" than HTML: their download size is larger, and processing time is also longer.

 When the browser loads HTML and comes across a `<script>...</script>` tag, it can't continue building the DOM.
 It must execute the script right now.
-The same happens for external scripts `<script src="..."></script>`: the browser must wait for the script to download, execute the downloaded script, and only then can it process the rest of the page.
+The same happens for external scripts `<script src="..."></script>`: the browser must wait until the script downloads, execute it, and only after process the rest of the page.

 That leads to two important issues: